ColinConwell/CocoPack/README.md

 Programmatic toolkits for Python, R, and shell scripting.
 Coco-Pack provides a unified collection of utilities to streamline your development workflow across multiple languages.

 *Caveat Emptor*: The core functionality of this codebase is (largely) human-built and human-tested.
 However, much of the documentation and supporting infrastructure (e.g. installation instructions) has been generated with the help of generative AI.
-Please use with caution and feel free to contribute to the project if you have any improvements or corrections.
+Please use with caution.

 Functionality Status:
 - [x] Python